shangyuj/2200-messed-up/index.md

 ## 8/29
 ### Objectives for this lesson
 - Identify how grammar is defined
-- Learn key influences on English usage (e.g., prescriptive vs descriptive grammar, regional and social dialects, language standards)
+- Learn key influences on English usage (e.g., prescriptive vs. descriptive grammar, regional and social dialects, language standards)

 ### Before we dive in, some questions to think about...
 1. Before this course, how would you define what "grammar" is?